-By Stephen Bishop.
-Last updated 13th July 2022.
+By Danielle Graves.
+Last updated 21st June 2023.
 Welcome to our guide on making slip, trip and fall workplace accident claims.
 A slip, trip or fall at work could not only be a troublesome experience but could also lead to severe health implications.
 There are a number of different causations which could give rise to workplace accidents, many of which we will discuss in more detail throughout this guide.

 If you suffered an injury from a workplace accident involving a slip, trip or fall due to employer negligence you could make a personal injury claim.
 Our panel of expert solicitors have represented many victims of employer negligence and they could help you claim compensation for an accident at work.